cp-algorithms/cp-algorithms/src/linear_algebra/linear-system-gauss.md

 In the case where $m = n$ and the system is non-degenerate (i.e. it has non-zero determinant, and has unique solution), the algorithm described above will transform $A$ into identity matrix.

-Now we consider the `general case`, where $n$ and $m$ are not necessarily equal, and the system can be non-degenerate.
+Now we consider the `general case`, where $n$ and $m$ are not necessarily equal, and the system can be degenerate.
 In these cases, the pivoting element in $i$th step may not be found.
 This means that on the $i$th column, starting from the current line, all contains zeros.
 In this case, either there is no possible value of variable $x_i$ (meaning the SLAE has no solution), or $x_i$ is an independent variable and can take arbitrary value.
 When implementing Gauss-Jordan, you should continue the work for subsequent variables and just skip the $i$th column (this is equivalent to removing the $i$th column of the matrix).

 So, some of the variables in the process can be found to be independent.
 When the number of variables, $m$ is greater than the number of equations, $n$, then at least $m - n$ independent variables will be found.